LorePlant/Lentil_GEI/README.md

-# Newl-identified Lentil (Lens culinaris Medik.) genotypes for Enhanced Adaptation to the Mediterranean Environment
+# Newly-identified Lentil (Lens culinaris Medik.) genotypes for Enhanced Adaptation to the Mediterranean Environment
-In this readme are reported all the analysis's steps present in the paper of Rocchetti et al.,2025
+In this README are reported all the analysis's steps presented in the paper of Rocchetti et al.,2025

 [1) BLUP estimations](#BLUP-estimation)